 What Happens in a Recession?

-Lastly, recessions often cause volatility in the stock and bond markets, which we have certainly seen so far in 2022.
-This volatility may hinder income potential and retirement estimates for those nearing retirement and plan to make short-term withdrawals.
+Lastly, recessions often cause volatility in the stock and bond markets.
+This volatility may hinder income potential and retirement estimates for those who are nearing retirement and plan to make short-term withdrawals.

-First, analyze your monthly budget to control high or unnecessary expenses.
-By sticking with a consistent budget and making adjustments as needed, you will be aware of the areas that may be reduced or eliminated to free up additional cash flow.
+- Review Your Budget – Analyzing your monthly budget to control high or unnecessary expenses.
+By sticking with a consistent budget and making adjustments as needed, you will be aware of the areas that may be reduced or eliminated in order to free up additional cash flow.

-Every household should have an appropriate emergency fund just in case of a hardship, such as a loss of income.
-This is an excellent defense against a recessionary job loss since you would be able to afford monthly expenses for a few months while you look for new employment.
+- Build an Emergency Fund – Every household should have an appropriate emergency fund just in case there is a hardship, such as a loss of income.
+This is a great defense against a recessionary job loss since you would be able to afford monthly expenses for a few months while you look for new employment.

-Lastly, for those with the extra cash flow, we want to make sure we stay on track with contributions to investment and savings accounts.
-Market volatility can be nerve-wracking and stressful, but it can also present the best buying opportunities for long-term investors.
-It is essential to stick to your financial plan since veering may affect the success rate towards your long-term goals.
+- Stay Committed to Long-Term Investments – For those with extra cash flow, staying on track with contributions to investment and savings accounts is crucial.
+Market volatility can be nerve-wracking, but it can also present strong buying opportunities for long-term investors.
+Sticking to your financial plan ensures that you remain on track toward your long-term goals.

 Speak With a Trusted Advisor